DataMonki/_DataMonki.github.io/_posts/2018-05-15-preparing-for-the-future-is-your-career-you-future-proof.md

 While a barbers job will be safe from AI because few people will trust a robot with a pair of scissors, it does not mean that everyone should seek out such a jobs.
 It’s important to remember that foundational knowledge is <b>critical!</b> let's say that you're passionate about helping other people.
 Just being a doctor will not differentiate you because AI can perform will soon perform a lot of your work.
 Say you have analytical abilities as well. <i><b>Combine</b></i> these skills and that'll help you differentiate yourself from AI systems which operate in <i><b>narrow</b></i> domains.
 The more interests you can add to this mix the more value you can bring and the more unique you will be.

-While advances in AI in recent years have been impressive we have a long way to go before they can match up the cognitive power of humans.
+While advances in AI have been impressive we have a long way to go before they can match up the cognitive power of humans.
 We understand how simple machine learning works.
 The one complex subset of machine learning is deep learning which uses neural networks.
 However due to its complex structure we are currently unable to really explain how it works.
-These deep learning machines can process huge amounts of data to find patterns but they're not able to match a 2 year old child who can identify a dog without having to look at a millions of them!!
+These deep learning machines can process huge amounts of data to find patterns but they're not able to match the cognitive abilities of a 2 year old child who can identify a picture of a dog from a picture of a muffin without having to look at a millions of photos!!

-&nbsp;

 <img class="alignnone size-full wp-image-91" src="https://apragmatic.files.wordpress.com/2018/08/preparing-for-the-future-is-your-career-you-future-proof61.png?w=696" alt="Preparing For The Future is your career  you future proof6.png" width="348"  />